hyurl/sfn/docs/v1/en-US/security.md

 no longer checks and sets this property, it's `false` by default, you have to customize your checking condition to suit your needs.

-If an operation is unauthorized, the framework will throw a StatusException `401 Unauthorized` to the client.
+If an operation is unauthorized, the framework will throw a HttpException `401 Unauthorized` to the client.

 ## Usage Example